thorhj/dnd-session-0-checklist/README.md

 ## Playstyle

 - **Type of Game**\
-Is this a sandbox game? or more of a rail-road? perhaps its a rail-road that leads to a sandbox game? perhaps a sandbox game where players can jump on & off the railroad only at certain points, or perhaps whenever they like?
-Will the campaign be following a campaign book, & how closely will that be?
-Does the setting revolve around the players? or are the players just a tiny cog in a much much larger world?
+Is this a sandbox game, or more of a rail-road?
+Perhaps its a rail-road that leads to a sandbox game?
+Perhaps a sandbox game where players can jump on and off the railroad only at certain points, or perhaps whenever they like?
+Will the campaign be following a campaign book, and if so, how closely?
+Does the setting revolve around the players, or are the players just a tiny cog in a much much larger world?
 What kind of narrative with the game be?
 Is it something like LotR or will it involve more mystery and conspiracy, or will it feature heavy political themes, like Game of Thrones?
-(Expanded this topic thanks to contributions by /u/AeoSC)
+Will the players be driven into a main plot by the DM, or are they responsible for creating the plot themselves?
+Something in-between?

 - **Pet peeves**\
 This is where you can discuss your own personal pet-peeves.
 Things about the game that really bother you as a DM.
-It is okay to have them, even though you may would rather avoid them?
 Just remember that when discussing them, your coming from a place of kindness and doing so to inform them so to avoid issues later on.

 - **Game balance and fairness**\
 As a DM, what are your feelings about the balance of the game you are playing?
 How will you as a DM handle encounter balance?
 Will you constantly be throwing only deadly encounters at the PCs?
 Perhaps you feel that in this kind of sandbox campaign, players can stumble into the Ancient Red Dragons lair at level 1?
 OR perhaps you feel that the game is broken, or the balance it presents is a farce, so you will employ other means of being fair to your players?

-- **Encounter style**\
 Will you as a DM present challenges that will be hopeless when faced head-on, requiring the party to be highly tactical and gather information beforehand?
 Or will the encounters be laid out to always be 'fair' towards the party?

+- **Notes**\
+Are the players required to remember everything that happens?
+If so, is there a system in place for taking notes?
+Is every player responsible for taking notes, or is there a designated note-taker?
+What happens when the players forget crucial details?

 ## Experience

 - **Earning XP**\
-How do players earn EXP?
-Does the monster/creature have to be slain? or are your monsters obstacles that simply need be overcome?
+How do players earn XP?
+Do monsters/creatures have to be slain, or is it good enough to find some other past the challenge?
 What if the players defeat a monster non-violently?
-Do you earn XP at all, or use the *milestones* variant (DMG p.
-261)
+Do you even earn XP at all, or use the *milestones* variant (DMG p.
+261)?

 - **Level-up**\
 When do PCs level up?
 Long rest?
 Short rest?
-Once they are back in town? only between game sessions? or the moment they gain enough exp?
+Once they are back in town?
+The moment they gain enough exp?
+Or will level-ups be handled by the players in-between sessions?

 ## Character creation

-- **Creation Questions**\
+- **Creation questions**\
 DMs if you have some questions you want your players to answer about their characters durring creation, this is the place to list them.
-You may want to consider things like; Why is your character an adventurer?, How is your character connected to at least one other character in the group?, Who are your characters parents, siblings, mentors, etc?.
+You may want to consider things like; Why is your character an adventurer?
+How is your character connected to at least one other character in the group?
+Who are your characters parents, siblings, mentors, etc?
+Are questions can be answered collaboratively by the group and the DM to create a cohesive party, or are the characters more freely defined by the player himself?

-- **Creation Stats**\
+- **Ability scores**\
-Do you allow or restrict; the standard array, point buy, or rolling for stats?.
+What method is used for creating ability scores, and why?
+Standard array, point buy, or rolling for stats?
 If PCs are allowed to roll, do you follow a house-rule set or use the one from the PHB?
+If ability scores are created randomly, what happens if one character is vastly superior or inferior to the rest of the party?
+Discuss if this kind of situation can cause tension and take away the fun for one or more players.

+- **Hit points**\
 Are PCs allowed to roll hit-dice for HP or do they take the average?
+Or can they themselves choose what method to use?

 - **Alignment**\
 How heavily is alignment featured in your game?
 Is alignment perceptive or descriptive?
 What kind of things can cause a character to change alignment?
 What happens when a character changes alignment?
 Is there the potential for class features to because unusable or even lost due to alignment change?
-Perhaps you do not allow PCs to have alignment, but npcs and monster do, just for those few game mechnics that rely on it?
+Perhaps you do not allow PCs to have alignment, but NPCs and monster do, just for those few game mechnics that rely on it?
+Can a player's actions be prohibited by his characters alignment?

 - **Stat rulings**\
 DMs if you have additional rules concerning stats, you may discuss them here.
 Keep these rules only to stats that may affect character creation, there will be another section for listing other mechanics that may affect game-play and/or characters.
 Maybe you have an optional Age-trade rule where the elderly gets a +2Wis but suffers a -1Dex & -1Con.
 Perhaps you have a house rule where characters with 8 or less Int, can not read or write.
 Discuss these house-rules which have an effect on attribute score discisions.